MARTIMM/gnome-gtk3/docs/index.md

 Before any code can be run we must install the packages we want to use.
 It is assumed that **Perl6** (See [Perl6 Site](https://perl6.org/downloads/)) and the **GTK+** libraries (See [Gtk Site](https://www.gtk.org/)) are already installed.
 The program `zef` is used to install the modules.
 Enter the following command on the command line to install the modules needed for this tutorial and any other dependencies will be installed too.

+**NOTE**: It is really important to install the latest version of Perl6 because some of the encountered bugs went away after upgrading.
+Also some tricks like variable argument lists to native functions were only possible after summer this year(2019).

 ```
 > zef install Gnome::Gtk3::Glade
 ```